nib-styles/v2-icons/README.md

 ## Designing a new icon

+ - When *creating* in Illustrator, ensure your document profile has "Align New Objects to Pixel Grid" option unchecked in the Advanced section
  - Your icon *MUST* be a `*.svg`
  - Your icon *MUST* be 64px by 64px
  - Your icon *MUST* be black and white